CLI Reference

 Name your runs

-Use khaos run agent.py --name my-test to name runs for easier comparison.
+Use khaos run <agent-name> --name my-test to name runs for easier comparison.

 khaos gate